eschmar/doctrine-routing-bundle/README.md

 ## Usage

-Store your routes inside the provided Route entity.
+Store your routes inside the provided `Route`and `RouteConfig` entities.
 After updating your routes you have to invoke
 ```php
 php app/console cache:clear:routing prod
 ```